PERCEPTIONS OF HISTORY

 as the "discovery" of America.

-Now, did the Europeans "discover" an
+Now, did the Europeans really "discover" an

 empty continent, which they then settled and developed, or were

 our ancestors more like "migrants" to new frontiers?
-Throughout

-hardly "deviant conduct".
-Yet, one of the many differences
+the human species, hardly "deviant conduct".
+Yet, one

-between 21st century migrants and 16th-20th century migrants is
+of the many differences between 21st century migrants and 16th-20th

-that 21st century migrants do not come to destroy our crops, slaughter
+century migrants is that 21st century migrants do not come to

-our buffalo or wipe us out.
-Basically, all that modern migrants
+destroy our crops, slaughter our buffalo or wipe us out.
+Basically,

-(we often call them "illegal aliens") want is a better
+all that modern migrants (we often call them "illegal aliens")

-chance for themselves and their families.
-Anything wrong with that
+want is a better chance for themselves and their families.

 discovery".
 Our European ancestors were pretty poor, our cities